hinantin/AllinQillqayWeb/README.md

 > have been developed for the Quechua language.

 **Authors**
-  * Richard Castro, e-mail: rcastro AT hinantin.com
+  * Richard Castro, e-mail: rcastro AT hinant.in
   * Annette Rios, e-mail: rios AT cl.uzh.ch

 ### DEMO